Skip to content

 Hiring Bar

-Coinbase is a leading global cryptocurrency exchange and financial platform that enables millions of individuals, businesses, and institutions to buy, sell, store, and transact with digital assets.
-Founded in 2012 and publicly traded on NASDAQ (COIN), Coinbase offers products spanning retail trading, institutional prime brokerage (Coinbase Prime), a self-custody wallet (Coinbase Wallet), an L2 blockchain (Base), developer tools, and staking services.
-The company has been a central player in shaping cryptocurrency regulation in the United States.
+Coinbase is a leading global cryptocurrency exchange and financial platform that lets millions of individuals, businesses, and institutions buy, sell, store, and transact with digital assets.
+Founded in 2012 and publicly traded on NASDAQ (COIN), Coinbase spans retail trading, institutional prime brokerage (Coinbase Prime), a self-custody wallet, an L2 blockchain (Base), developer tools, and staking.
+It has been a central player in shaping U.S. cryptocurrency regulation.

 Culture & Values